-Australia’s system of government is based on existence of political parties.
+Australia’s system of government is based on the existence of political parties.
 While the Members of the House of Representatives are individually elected to represent constituents within each electoral division, in most cases Members belong to and support a political party.

 Parties and the formation of government